 New side hustles are born every day, and those who succeed are those who stick with it and are willing to learn.

 The objective of this guide to marketing your side hustle is to show you how to get customers for your side hustle.
-It will provide you with an extensive list of strategies and platforms and an overview of the steps you must take to grow your side hustle and earn extra money.
+It will provide you with an extensive list of strategies and platforms and an overview of the steps you must take to grow your side hustle, whether to earn extra money or to scale to six figures and beyond.

 Who knows, it may one day replace your full-time job.